Paul Jeffrey: Biography

 Born in New York City, Jeffrey attended Kingston High School.
 After graduating in 1951, he completed a Bachelor of Science degree in music education at Ithaca College in 1955.
 He spent the late 1950s touring with bands led by Illinois Jacquet, Elmo Hope, Big Maybelle, and Wynonie Harris.
 From 1960 to 1961, Jeffrey toured the US with B.B.
 King, after which he worked as a freelance musician in the New York City area and toured with bands led by Howard McGhee, Clark Terry, and Dizzy Gillespie.

 Jeffrey's first studio work as a leader was in 1968, when he recorded the album Electrifying Sounds for Savoy Records.
 He toured with the Count Basie Orchestra before beginning his associations with Thelonious Monk and Charles Mingus.
 He first joined Monk's quartet for a multi-day run at the Frog & Nightgown club in Raleigh, North Carolina, in May 1970.

 Jeffrey performed as a regular member of Monk's band throughout the remainder of Monk's public career, appearing with Monk throughout the US and Japan at the Village Vanguard, Lincoln Center’s Philharmonic Hall, the Jazz Workshop, Shelly's Manne-Hole, and The Cellar Door, among other venues.
 He was hired by George Wein to organize a 15-piece band for a tribute concert to Monk at Carnegie Hall in 1974; a concert at which Monk made a surprise appearance, replacing Barry Harris on the piano just as the concert was starting.

-In the 1970s, Jeffrey served on the music faculties at the University of Hartford, Rutgers University, Jersey City State College and others.
+In the 1970s, Jeffrey served on the music faculties at the University of Hartford, Rutgers University, Jersey City State College along with leading his own Octet consisting of Paul (Tenor Saxophone), Alex Foster (Alto Saxophone), Sam Burtis (Trombone), Artie Simmons (Trombone), Oliver Beaner (Trumpet), Jim Roberts (Piano), Mattifias Pierson (Bass) and Chuck Zeuren (Drums).

+In 1972, Jeffrey recorded “Watershed” on Mainstream Records.
+The band members were Paul Jeffrey on tenor sax, Thelonious Monk Jr. on drums, Richard Davis on acoustic bass, and Jack Wilkins on electric guitar.
+It was released in 1973.

 In 1983, Jeffrey joined Duke University as Artist in Residence and Director of Jazz Studies, positions he held until he retired and became Professor Emeritus in 2003.

 In 2009, Jeffrey recorded a tribute to Thelonious Monk with the French label Imago records distributed by Orkhestra International, with Alessandro Collina on piano, Sebastien Adnot on bass and Laurent Sarrien on drums.

 He died in North Carolina after a lengthy illness, aged 81.